 "Democracy is not just a means to an end.
 Democracy is a value in itself.
 And if we treasure that value, we need to provide a more democratic system for the centrepiece of our own political structure." - Robin Cook, 2005

-LCER is a network of Labour Party members and supporters seeking to change the Labour Party's policy on the voting system used to elect MPs.
+LCER is a network of Labour Party members and supporters seeking to persuade Labour to include in its manifesto a commitment to proportional representation.

 John McDonnell calls

 The support of trade unionists is crucial to the success of our campaign to change the voting system.

 for your CLP or Trade Union meeting

 We have a panel of speakers who are available to attend meetings all over the country.